Quickly import people, co-create and share your organization chart in 3 steps

 Step 3: Share and export your org chart

 Once you've created an org chart, it's common to share it with colleagues or consultants, or to export it for use in a presentation or report.

 Let's show you how to do both.

-The public link allows people an interactive view-only version of your chart.
+The link allows people an interactive view-only version of your chart.

-💡Follow this link to see an example of viewing a public link:
+💡Follow this link to see an example of viewing a link: